 “The eleven-piece outfit deliver indie pop and alt-country mash-ups full of charismatic charm and energy that seem to lift them high above the stratosphere and beyond.”– Speaker TV

-After moving to Melbourne at the beginning of 2017, The Northern Folk have quickly settled in, selling out headline shows at the Northcote Social Club and The Evelyn amongst other gigs.
-An upcoming residency at the Gasometer in October and appearances at Live n Local and Kingston Harvest Festival have solidified The Northern Folk in the Melbourne music scene.
+After moving to Melbourne at the beginning of 2017, The Northern Folk have quickly settled in, selling out headline shows at the Northcote Social Club and The Evelyn, and playing a Gasometer residency.
+Upcoming shows supporting The East Pointers (CAN) for Woodford Folk Festival and appearances at Live n Local and Kingston Harvest Festival have solidified The Northern Folk in the Melbourne music scene.
 Now, with the same charismatic charm that has come to identify The Northern Folk’s sound, their latest single ‘Get On’, recorded with Callum Barter (British India, Courtney Barnett, Saskwatch) reaches further into more uncharted territories, in their most focused release to date.